Quick Analysis Tool

 Running Total

-It’s a great feature to create a Running Total (cumulative sum) with a single click.
-Select the Quick Analysis Tool, go to Totals, and click on the ‘Running Totals’ icon.
+Creating a Running Total (cumulative sum) with a single click is a great feature.
+Select the Quick Analysis Tool, go to Totals, and click the ‘Running Totals‘ icon.

 Example: Take a closer look at the newly inserted row.